edgarroman/zappa-django-guide/docs/walk_database.md

 ## SQLite issues with Python 3

 While not a hosted service, SQLite often has a lot of value to the Django developer.
-There is currently an issue with using Python with SQLite on AWS Lambda - while an old version of SQLite is included with Lambda ([3.7.17](https://cloudbriefly.com/post/exploring-the-aws-lambda-execution-environment/) as of June 2020), the Python runtimes do not include Python's SQLite library and thus Django cannot use its built-in SQLite database backend.
+There is currently an issue with using Python with SQLite on AWS Lambda - while an old version of SQLite is included with Lambda (3.7.17: see <https://cloudbriefly.com/post/exploring-the-aws-lambda-execution-environment/> for more details), the Python runtimes do not include Python's SQLite library and thus Django cannot use its built-in SQLite database backend.

 ### Django 2.2 and above